mikaa123/umlify/README.md

 Features
 --------

+* Tries to guess the types of the instance variables (smart mode)
 * __new__ Use RubyParser instead of regular expression as of v1.0.0
 * __new__ supports inhertiance (v0.4.2)
 * supports associations (see "How to add associations to a diagram)